-New students must submit a TB clearance not more than one year old prior to the start of the semester.
+New students must submit a TB clearance.
 To prevent the spread of tuberculosis, no new student will be allowed to register for courses without proof of a current TB clearance.

 Leeward Community College complies with all applicable requirements of other state health agencies and councils as may be required by law or by rules and regulations.